-- 39: 4 uses the word “subhanahu” or “glory be to him”- it describes the real reason for him to not have an son within created being.
-He is too holy to have a created body that is limited by hunger, thirst, sleep, lust, excretion etc. 6:100 similarly negates his need of sex, wife and son.
+- 39: 4 uses the word “subhanahu” or “glory be to him”- it describes the real reason for him to not have a son within created being.
+He is too holy to have a created body that is limited by hunger, thirst, sleep, lust, excretion etc. 6:100 similarly negates his need for sex, wife, and son.

-Quran’ stance is clear that Allah is above taking a son.
+Quran’s stance is clear that Allah is above taking a son.
 He is above anything that polytheist associate with Him.
-The chapter Ikhlas that is considered as the corner stone of Islamic monotheism describes it thus.
+The chapter Ikhlas which is considered the cornerstone of Islamic monotheism describes it thus.

 1. Say, “He is God, the One.

 3. He begets not, nor was He begotten.